-The following Risk & Compliance guidance note Produced in partnership with Peter Ratliff of 6KBW College Hill provides comprehensive and up to date legal information covering:
+The following Risk & Compliance practice note produced in partnership with Peter Ratliff of 6KBW College Hill provides comprehensive and up to date legal information covering:

 This Practice Note provides high-level guidance on dealing with the National Crime Agency.
 It sets out the role, powers and strategy of the NCA; its statutory objectives and current priorities; what the NCA expects of organisations in the private sector; and covers self-reporting.